Skip to main content

 Arrows

 Providing an accessor function to linkArrow will turn on arrows display on links.
-The function should return GraphLinkArrowStyle.Single ("single") or GraphLinkArrowStyle.Double ("double") or null.
+The function should return GraphLinkArrowStyle.Single ("single" or simply true) or GraphLinkArrowStyle.Double ("double") or null.

 <VisGraph linkArrow={linkArrow}/>